California Nurse Practice Act – A Simplified Overview

 Licensing Procedures and Requirements

-Just as every road trip begins with ensuring your vehicle is in order, your nursing journey starts with getting a license.
+Just as every road trip begins with ensuring your vehicle is in order, your nursing journey starts with getting a professional license.
 The NPA outlines the educational and professional qualifications you need to obtain your nursing license in California.
 It also provides guidelines for license renewals, making sure you remain qualified throughout your career.

 Scope of Nursing Practice